haberdashPI/vscode-master-key/notes.md

         - [ ] make sure a range is always provided
         - [ ] test that all error messages show up when expected
     - [ ] proper conversion to keybindings.json command
-        - [ ] expand per mode and prefix (e.g. each binding has one mode and one prefix)
+        - [X] expand per mode and prefix (e.g. each binding has one mode and one prefix)
-        - [ ] encode prefixes as prefixCode in when clause
+        - [X] encode prefixes as prefixCode in when clause
-        - [ ] move mode to when clause
+        - [X] move mode to when clause
+        - [X] generate all binding outputs in file object
+        - [ ] review existing binding resolution logic to make sure we didn't miss something
+        - [ ] unit tests for binding output generation
+        - [ ] write `BindingOutput` to keybindings.json
         - [ ] re-implement master-key.do
             - [ ] don't use `getter_with_clone` for `KeyFileResult` (it doesn't really make
               sense)
             - [ ] move all bare variables in an expression to `key.` or `code.` object
             - [ ] transfer scope state from TS to rust Scope object
+            - [ ] set a variable up to track the key code so that if `master-key.prefix` is called it can use it to set the prefix (alternative you always set this but we clear it when something isn't the final key)
             - [ ] properly handle command queues (no controlled by rust)
                 - [ ] guess: don't have special command queue field
                 - [ ] support accessing values by their path (`val.foo`, `key.count`)